-Wood from PSHB-infested trunks and branches is still full of live beetles.
+Wood from ISHB-infested trunks and branches is still full of live beetles.
 If infested wood is not properly handled, beetles will emerge from the cut logs and attack new hosts.
 This two-phase process will help prevent the beetles from spreading to other locations (or re-infesting your own property).
 Details on each procedure can be found below.

 Wood chips from a PSHB-infested sycamore (John Kabashima / UC Cooperative Extension)

 Chip infested wood immediately after tree removal or pruning.
-Running PSHB-infested material through a wood chipper is one of the most effective ways to kill the vast majority of beetles living in cut logs.
+Running ISHB-infested material through a wood chipper is one of the most effective ways to kill the vast majority of beetles living in cut logs.

 After chipping infested wood, select one of the options below to ensure that beetles and fungi are destroyed.
 Some of these methods also work for logs that cannot be chipped.